 It is preferrable to submit an application that is as complete as possible.

-If you are waiting for documents (for instance transcripts, letters of recommendation, an internship approval or grades after an English assessment), you can submit your application and attach missing documents later.
+If you are waiting for documents (for instance transcripts, letters of recommendation, an internship approval, grades after an English assessment, your resume in a second language, etc.), you can submit your application and attach missing documents later.

 Please note that you have one month to complete your application.
 After this period, your file will be deleted from the database and you will have to create a new application.